IBM/itz-support-public/IBM-Cloud/IBM-Cloud-Runbooks/ibmi-acs.md

 ![](images/terminal-sudo.png)

-If you keep `sudo`, the password that the command prompts you is your local user password.
+If you kept `sudo`, the password that the command prompts you is your local user password.

 ![](images/terminal-done.png)

-Your connection is now opened and you can go to the [part about configuring ACS](#configuring-access-client-solution-windows--linuux--mac)
+Your connection is now opened and you can go to the [part about configuring ACS](#configuring-access-client-solution-windows--linux--mac)

-## Configuring Access Client Solution (Windows / Linuux / Mac)
+## Configuring Access Client Solution (Windows / Linux / Mac)

 1. Donwload and install Access Client Solution (ACS) [https://www.ibm.com/support/pages/ibm-i-access-client-solutions](https://www.ibm.com/support/pages/ibm-i-access-client-solutions)

 2. Open ACS.
-Open Session Manager.
+Open **5250 Session Manager**.

 ![](images/acs-sesssion-manager.png)

-3. Start a new session.
+3. Start a New Display Session.

 ![](images/acs-new-display.png)